codeparkhouston/minecraft-pi-class/recipe-cards/03-warehouse.md

 </div>
 <div class="extension">

-## Extensions
+## Your Turn!

 Here are some suggestions to extend your code and make it do different things.
-Even better if you come up with your own ideas.
+Try anything you think of too!

-* Change the block types of the blocks being placed.
+- Change the block types of the blocks being placed.
 A popular block type for the inside is lava (value 11) with an surrounding of glass (value 20).

-* Make a swimming pool.
+- Make a swimming pool.
 Change the values on the maths operators used in the `setBlocks()` function on line 13 so that there is no top roof created.

 </div>
 </div>